adrybakov/rad-tools/docs/source/user-guide/module/io/tb2j.rst

 Main output of TB2J is the "exchange.out" file with the exchange parameters.

-Function :py:func:`read_tb2j_model` reads this file and construct :py:class:`ExchangeHamiltonian` from it.
+Function :py:func:`read_tb2j_model` reads this file and construct :py:class:`SpinHamiltonian` from it.